Construction Updates

 Phase two of the City Hall Portico Restoration Project builds upon the stone patching, roofing tile, and framing replacements, which were completed in 2020 by repointing and restoring the original masonry.
 Construction for the portico restoration project is anticipated to last approximately seven months.
 Construction for the foundation waterproofing is complete.

-The following work activities for the City Hall Portico restoration project are anticipated for this week:
+The following work activities and impacts are anticipated for this week:

 Work Activities